nevillionaire/nevillionaire/README.md

  It's about to get hot in here:satisfied:
 - 🤔 You can check out my repositories.
 If you have improvements to do, don't hesitate
 - 🌱 Digital creator
-- :muscle: He who beholds Mjolnir
+- :muscle: The beholder of Mjolnir
 - 😄 Pronouns: ...Him, He
 - 📫 Find me here:
    -    🏢: [Instagram](https://www.instagram.com/nevillionaire)